 \section{Experimental Analysis}

-In this section, we practically evaluate whether the measures introduced in Section~\ref{sect:evenness} can be used to estimate the robustness of classifiers against sparse evasion attacks.
-After detailing our experimental setup (Section~\ref{subsect:setup}), we show the classifiers' detection performances, both in normal conditions and under attack (Section~\ref{subsect:perfres}).
-In our evaluations, we focus on the feature addition attack setting (see Section~\ref{sect:advandroid}), as they are typically the easiest to accomplish for the adversary.
-We use \texttt{secml} as a framework to implement classification systems, explanation techniques, and attack algorithms~\cite{melis2019secml}.
-Finally, we assess the relationship of the proposed evenness metrics with adversarial robustness and detection rate (Section~\ref{subsect:correlsres}).
+In this section, we practically evaluate whether the measures introduced in Sect.~\ref{sect:evenness} can be used to estimate the robustness of classifiers against sparse evasion attacks.
+After detailing our experimental setup (Sect.~\ref{subsect:setup}), we show the classifiers' detection performances, both in normal conditions and under attack (Sect.~\ref{subsect:perfres}).
+In our evaluations, we focus on the feature addition attack setting (see Sect.~\ref{sect:advandroid}), as they are typically the easiest to accomplish for the adversary.
+We use \texttt{secml} as a framework to implement classification systems, explanation techniques, and attack algorithms \cite{melis2019secml}.
+Finally, we assess the relationship of the proposed evenness metrics with our new adversarial robustness metric and the detection rate (Sect.~\ref{subsect:correlsres}).